 A new addition for the PAX 3, the Complete Kit includes a concentrate insert that slots right into the oven.
-"2 in 1" concentrate / dry herb vaporizers aren't usually my favorite, more of a "right tool for the job" kind of guy, so it pleasantly surprised me trying the PAX 3 with some nice extract.
+"Two-in-one" concentrate / dry herb vaporizers aren't usually my favorite.
+I’m more of a "right tool for the job" kind of guy, so I was pleasantly surprised when testing some nice extract for this PAX 3 review.
 It worked quite well!
-If concentrates are your main source of entertainment, you may want to look at something built specifically for that, but the PAX 3 works great if you like to add a little extract to your life here and there.
+If you mainly vaporize concentrates, you may want to look at something built specifically for that, but the PAX 3 works great if you like to add a little extract to your life here and there.

-The PAX 3 puts out some very dense vapor that is smooth and tasty.
-Our production unit reached the highest of four temperature settings in around 30 seconds.
-The smartphone app allows you to fine tune those settings in one-degree increments.
+The PAX 3 puts out some very dense, high-quality vapor vapor that is smooth and tasty.
+The production unit we tested for our PAX 3 review reached the highest of four temperature settings in around 30 seconds.
+You can fine tune the preset heat settings in one-degree increments with the smartphone app.

 360° F / 180° C

 400° F / 204° C

 The first two temperatures are tasty with light vapor, and the last two deliver thicker clouds with a bit more punch.
 We like high temperature vapor production, and like to start our sessions on setting three, or 400° F. We usually finish sessions on the highest temperature, and love the flexible, hassle-free shut-off timer.
 We can settle into sessions at our own pace, instead of a predetermined five minutes.